commfish/coastwide_sablefish_project/README.md

 where the product of NPUE in each depth stratum $s$ and the physical area (km^2) of each stratum summed across all strata in the management area.
 Depth strata (from NMFS): 3 = 201-300 m; 4 = 301-400 m; 5 =401-600 m; 6 =601-800 m; and 7 =801-1,000 m (Sigler 2000).

 We use weight per unit effort (WPUE; round lbs per hook) as the measure of effort in the ADFG longline fishery in Chatham and Clarence Straits (these are all averaged across all depths).
 The relative population weight (RPW) is given by the same equation as RPN, subsituting WPUE for NPUE.
 Fishery CPUE information was collected through skipper interview and voluntary logbook programs prior to 1997 and through mandatory logbook program beginning in 1997 (Carlile et al. 2002).
 I include the "official" legacy WPUE values for your reference, but I don't have any methods to offer for them.
 Similar to the survey NPUE, I report the RSE as the CV for 1997 to present.
+For legacy WPUE values, I set the CV equal to 0.05 in the Google Drive (not in the code though).